 11. Commercial Relationships.
 An ophthalmologist's clinical judgment and practice must not be affected by economic interest in, commitment to, or benefit from professionally-related commercial enterprises.

 12. Communications to Colleagues.
 Communications to colleagues must be accurate and truthful.

 13. Communications to the Public.
 Communications to the public must be accurate.
 They must not convey false, untrue, deceptive, or misleading information through statements, testimonials, photographs, graphics or other means.
 They must not omit material information without which the communications would be deceptive.
 Communications must not appeal to an individual's anxiety in an excessive or unfair way; and they must not create unjustified expectations of results.
+Communications must not promote health-related misinformation or claims that are false, deceptive, or misleading; statements based on opinion must be identified as such and must not contain material claims of safety and/or efficacy that cannot be substantiated.
 If communications refer to benefits or other attributes of ophthalmic procedures that involve significant risks, realistic assessments of their safety and efficacy must also be included, as well as the availability of alternatives and, where necessary to avoid deception, descriptions and/or assessments of the benefits or other attributes of those alternatives.
 Communications must not misrepresent an ophthalmologist's credentials, training, experience or ability, and must not contain material claims of superiority that cannot be substantiated.
 If a communication results from payment by an ophthalmologist, this must be disclosed unless the nature, format or medium makes it apparent.